 Walking pace, gripping, and pushups are merely gauges of general fitness.
 They have the advantage of simplicity, and their tests can be performed quickly for little or no cost almost anywhere.

 Take the pushup.
-It’s a strength indicator—both upper body and core, if performed strictly—and, at higher reps, a cardiovascular indicator, that can override the BMI.
+It’s a strength indicator—both upper body and core, if performed strictly—and, at higher reps, a cardiovascular indicator.
+It can override the BMI.
 A smoker with an ideal BMI who’s never entered a gym is likely to struggle to get 10, but someone with The Rock’s physique and an “obese” BMI might go all day.
 And a blob will never get his belly off the floor.
 The simple pushup helps to reveal what the BMI misses: How much of the body mass is muscle and how much is fat?

 (Painting: The Death of Socrates, Jacques-Louis David, 1787)